Project-based learning

-Project-based learning is a teaching method that involves a dynamic classroom approach in which it is believed that students acquire a deeper knowledge through active exploration of real-world challenges and problems.
+Project-based learning is a teaching method that uses a dynamic classroom approach in which students acquire deeper knowledge through active exploration of real-world challenges and problems.
 Students learn about a subject by working for an extended period of time to investigate and respond to a complex question, challenge, or problem.
 It is a style of active learning and inquiry-based learning.
 Project-based learning contrasts with paper-based, rote memorization, or teacher-led instruction that presents established facts or portrays a smooth path to knowledge by instead posing questions, problems, or scenarios.